Uniswap/interface/CONTRIBUTING.md

 # Tests

-The code base uses [Jest](https://jestjs.io/)
+The code base uses [Jest](https://jestjs.io/) and [Cypress](https://www.cypress.io/) for e2e tests

-Each Component/function/file must be accompanied with approriate tests.
+Each Component/function/file should be accompanied with approriate tests.